Medical Negligence Inquests

 - How they died?

-The last question, how they died, is very important, particularly for any civil Fatal Accident claim for compensation.
-To succeed with a Fatal Accident claim it will be necessary to prove that sub-standard medical care (or breach of duty) caused or led to a person’s death (causation); in other words, their death would have been avoided with a reasonable standard of medical care.
+The last question, how they died, is very important, particularly for any civil fatal medical negligence claim for compensation.
+To succeed with a fatal negligence claim it will be necessary to prove that sub-standard medical care (or breach of duty) caused or led to a person’s death (causation); in other words, their death would have been avoided with a reasonable standard of medical care.

 A Coroner will be interested in this but he is not usually able to comment specifically on these legal tests and he is certainly not meant to criticise healthcare professionals or Hospitals because unlike the adversarial civil litigation process the Inquest process is Inquisitorial and does attribute blame.